Followers

 All rights reserved.
 If you borrow, please cite this page.
 This information represents 35 years of research.

-When it comes to understanding the gender distinctions in the sacred Tradition received from the Hebrew and which are implicit in Scripture, we must dismiss the false narrative that the social structure of the biblical Hebrew was patriarchal.
+When it comes to understanding the Hebrew gender distinctions implicit in Scripture, we must dismiss the false narrative that the social structure of the biblical Hebrew was patriarchal.
 It was not.
 See the Introduction to this 7-part study.

 In anthropology, a patriarchal social structure is defined by the following conditions: